marph91/jimmy/docs/formats/anytype.md

-This page describes how to convert notes from Anytype to Markdown.
+# Convert from Anytype to Markdown

 ## General Information